-The profit (loss) of the cooperative for the financial year after providing for income tax amounted to
+The profit (loss) of the cooperative for the financial year after providing for income tax amounted to \$159181

-A shop expansion during the year doubled our shop area and with the more welcoming layout and better shopping experience has seen an increase in sales of 16% to \$2.7m.
+The shop expansion has been well accepted in the community with an increase in membership to 1282 and a sales increase of 20% to \$3.2m.
 The increase in sales has contributed to the Co-operative's operational profit.
-The Co-operative did receive Covid cash flow grants of \$45k during the financial year.